 Before beginning historic renovation work, homeowners must submit a Certificate of Appropriateness to the HDLC.
 First, they will reach out to the HDLC to determine the historic rating for their property, then they will use this information to consult the guidelines (available at www.nola.gov/hdlc/) pertaining to the type of work they have planned, selecting the design options and materials that have been deemed appropriate for the architectural and historical characteristics of their property.
 Next, the homeowner and contractor will submit an application to the HDLC before obtaining approval to begin construction on their historic renovation project.
 Homeowners who fail to receive the Certificate of Appropriateness before beginning construction will receive a Stop Work Order violation until the certificate is obtained.

 MLM Incorporated has years of experience helping homeowners in the greater New Orleans area preserve and renovate historic properties.
-If you’re looking to buy property or renovate your current historic home, contact us at 504-322-7050 to learn how we can help.
-We offer free quotes for all renovation work.
+If you’re looking to buy a property or renovate your current historic home, contact us at 504-322-7050 to learn how we can help.